JacksonGL/mem-vis-pack/README.md

 git clone https://github.com/JacksonGL/mem-vis-pack.git; cd mem-vis-pack; ./scripts/mem-vis-setup.sh; nvs use mem-vis/8.0.0
 ```

-The `mem-vis-setup.sh` downloads node-chakracore (with mem-analysis code) via NVS and install the node binary side-by-side with the existing node distribution.
+The `mem-vis-setup.sh` downloads node-chakracore (with memory snapshot ability) via NVS and install the node binary side-by-side with the existing node distribution.
 The scripts also does git clone and installs this repo.
 You can also [install it manually](doc/install-manually.md).

 ### Windows